 Dr Fagence Cooper reviews books and exhibitions for the Church Times.

-Suzanne Fagence Cooper is co-teaching an MA module, The Art of the Pre-Raphaelites and The Art of the Raj.
+Suzanne Fagence Cooper has co-taught an MA module, The Art of the Pre-Raphaelites and The Art of the Raj.

 She has previously taught at the University of Bern and Buckinghamshire New University.